DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 B. Use Transfer Appliance.
 Transfer to Cloud Storage Coldline bucket.

-**Possible C.** Use Storage Transfer Service.
+C. Use Storage Transfer Service.
 Transfer to Cloud Storage Nearline bucket.

 **Not D.** Use Storage Transfer Service.
 Transfer to Cloud Storage Coldline bucket.

 ---
+**Correct C.** This is correct because you will need to access your backup data monthly to test your disaster recovery process, so you should use a Nearline bucket; also because you will be performing ongoing, regular data transfers, so you should use Storage Transfer Service.
 **Not D**.
 This is not correct because you should not use Coldline if you want to access the files monthly.

 ---
 > **Q. 250,000 devices produce a JSON device status every 10 seconds.
 How do you capture event data for outlier time series analysis?**